-Ahmedabad is the cultural centre of Gujarat holding several distinct and amazing historical sites that takes its visitors back in time.
+Ahmedabad is the cultural centre of Gujarat holding several distinct and amazing historical sites that take its visitors back in time.
 Religious and architectural sites reflect the glorious past of the city.
 Well planned layout of the old city and its historic houses called pols bagged it the World Heritage City title.

 One of the outstanding attractions of the city is the ancient Sidi Sayed Mosque located near Kalupur railway station.
-Sidi Sayed Mosque is a great architectural wonder built by Siddi Sayyid that gives a peak into Islamic beliefs.
+Sidi Sayed Mosque is a great architectural wonder built by Siddi Sayyid that gives a peek into Islamic beliefs.
 Visitors are inspired by the serenity of the ancient historic structure.

 This reputed Islamic sacred shrine is known for its architectural styles and the marvellous windows or jalis that fascinates visitors on sight and as such it is often referred to as Sidi Saiyad ni Jali.
 It is more prominent for the stone latticework.
-Lattice stone work Jali gained so much prominence that it proves to be the inspiration for the design of the logo of the Indian Institute of Management in Ahmedabad.
+Lattice stone work Jali gained so much prominence that it proved to be the inspiration for the design of the logo of the Indian Institute of Management in Ahmedabad.

 The classic religious site was built by Siddi Sayyid in 1572 with the help of 45 skilled artisans.
-Sidi Saiyyed was one of the followers of general army of the last Sultan Shams-ud-Din Muzaffar Shah III of the Gujarat Sultanate.
+Sidi Saiyyed was one of the followers of the general army of the last Sultan Shams-ud-Din Muzaffar Shah III of the Gujarat Sultanate.